H-D-OWL/H-D-OWL/README.md

 ## Hi👋
 - I am a developer on Unreal engine 5.
 I can program in C++ and Bluprint.
+I also understand Meta sound and creating plugins.
 - I have already created several games that you can see here - https://hd-owl.itch.io/
 - I am interested in working on a game or plugin as a team member.
 <!--